Kingfisher: Diet and feeding

 Kingfishers feed on a wide variety of prey.
 They are most famous for hunting and eating fish, and some species do specialise in catching fish, but other species take crustaceans, frogs and other amphibians, annelid worms, molluscs, insects, spiders, centipedes, reptiles (including snakes), and even birds and mammals.
 Individual species may specialise in a few items or take a wide variety of prey, and for species with large global distributions, different populations may have different diets.
 Woodland and forest kingfishers take mainly insects, particularly grasshoppers, whereas the water kingfishers are more specialised in taking fish.
 The red-backed kingfisher has been observed hammering into the mud nests of fairy martins to feed on their nestlings.
 Kingfishers usually hunt from an exposed perch; when a prey item is observed, the kingfisher swoops down to snatch it, then returns to the perch.
-Kingfishers of all three families beat larger prey on a perch to kill the prey and to dislodge or break protective spines and bones.
+Kingfishers of all three families beat larger prey against a perch to kill the prey and to dislodge or break protective spines and bones.
 Having beaten the prey, it is manipulated and then swallowed.
 Sometimes, a pellet of bones, scales, and other indigestible debris is coughed up.
 The shovel-billed kookaburra uses its massive, wide bill as a shovel to dig for worms in soft mud.

 Breeding

 Kingfishers are territorial, some species defending their territories vigorously.
 They are generally monogamous, although cooperative breeding has been observed in some species and is quite common in others, for example the laughing kookaburra, where helpers aid the dominant breeding pair in raising the young.

 Like all Coraciiformes, the kingfishers are cavity nesters, as well as tree nesters, with most species nesting in holes dug in the ground.
 These holes are usually in earth banks on the sides of rivers, lakes or man-made ditches.
 Some species may nest in holes in trees, the earth clinging to the roots of an uprooted tree, or arboreal nests of termites (termitarium).
-These termite nests are common in forest species.
+The use of termite nests is common in forest species.
 The nests take the form of a small chamber at the end of a tunnel.
-Nest-digging duties are shared between the genders.
+Nest-digging duties are shared between the sexes.
 During the initial excavations, the bird may fly at the chosen site with considerable force, and birds have injured themselves fatally while doing this.
 The length of the tunnels varies by species and location; nests in termitaria are necessarily much shorter than those dug into the earth, and nests in harder substrates are shorter than those in soft soil or sand.
 The longest tunnels recorded are those of the giant kingfisher, which have been found to be 8.5 m long.

 The eggs of kingfishers are invariably white.
 The typical clutch size varies by species; some of the very large and very small species lay as few as two eggs per clutch, whereas others may lay 10 eggs, the typical is around three to six eggs.
 Both sexes incubate the eggs.
 The offspring of the kingfisher usually stay with the parents for 3–4 months.